Are Certain Types of People Prone to OCD?

 What are the Risk Factors for OCD?

-One of the biggest indications to know whether or not you have OCD is whether or not you’re prone to a risk factor.
-While individuals in such a position are more at risk of OCD, it’s important to keep in mind that anyone can develop symptoms.
+One of the biggest indications of an OCD diagnosis is if you’re prone to a risk factor.
+While people in such a position are more at risk of OCD, it’s important to keep in mind that you can still develop the condition without these risk factors.

 The most common risk factors for OCD include: